nerdschoolbergen/modern-javascript-and-web-apis/exercise3/README.md

 1. Make a endpoint for updating an existing review
 1. Make a endpoint for fetching all reviews for a TV-show

 For this exercise you should follow the same guidelines as discussed in exercise 2.
+Most of the endpoints you'll implement is very similar to what you did in exercise 2.

 ## 1. Make a endpoint for inserting a new review for a TV-show
 Since there are no pre-stored reviews (as there was with TV-shows),